-Should the student loan lenders and loan servicers be worried about the delinquencies?
+Should the student loan lenders and loan servicers be worried about delinquencies?
 Not really.
 Government-backed student loans continue to gather interest until paid.
-Various federal laws assist the lenders to collect student loans.
+Various federal laws assist lenders to collect student loans.
 Student loans are generally not dischargeable in bankruptcy.

-Section 523 (a) (8) of the Bankruptcy Code allows discharge of student loans in bankruptcy only upon a showing that the student loan imposes an undue hardship on the borrower.
+Section 523 (a) (8) of the Bankruptcy Code allows the discharge of student loans in bankruptcy only upon a showing that the student loan imposes an undue hardship on the borrower.
 While this would seem easy to demonstrate, the standard applied by the courts requires the debtor to demonstrate that:

 - Making payments on your student loan will not allow you and your dependents to maintain even a minimal standard of living,